fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 PAT and RET do not have much experience with RDF.
 There are a few datasets available in RDF but they use their own, ad-hoc schema and are thus of limited use and not actively maintained.
 To facilitate the process of creating RDF out of the other sources, they asked to get support in choosing and using the right schemas and ontologies.

+Finding the most appropriate vocabulary, schema or ontology can be tricky.
+There is no right answer and often there is more than one competing ontology available.
+In this chapter we present different ontologies which are an appropriate choice for the data provided by PAT and RET.
+If there is more than one ontology available for describing a certain data set, we chose the one with the biggest adoption in the real world.

 ### schema.org

 In 2011 several search engine giants launched schema.org[^schemaorg], an initiative to "create and support a common set of schemas for structured data markup on web pages".
 This effort was first criticized by the Semantic Web community but the involved parties started talking with each other and later several people from the Semantic Web community started providing a "proper" RDF mapping[^schemardf].
 Meanwhile schema.org seems to use "a simple RDF-like graph data model" and exposes its schema as RDFa[^rdfa].
 However, there is no content negotiation[^contentneg] in place and the only language available for description of classes and labels is English.